Seven tips for finding the LFP (lowest fare possible)

 flexible dates option.
 You'll probably find that flying Saturday is

-cheaper (though not so much for international).
+cheaper (though not so much for international travel).
 Likewise, travelling

 mid-week (Tuesday or Wednesday) is usually cheaper than Monday or

 Thursday/Friday: consultants love to travel on Monday mornings and fly

 back Thursday (of course, they still bill you for Friday but that's